webpack/webpack.js.org/src/content/api/compilation-object.md

 - `module` - module to be processed for the dependencies.
 - `callback` - function to be invoked when dependencies of the module had been processed.

-### addModuleDependencies

-`function (module, dependencies, bail, cacheGroup, recursive, callback)`

-Adds dependencies to the module.
-Automatically called by `processModuleDependencies` after processing dependencies.

-Parameters:

-- `module` - module to add dependencies to.
-- `dependencies` - set of sorted dependencies to iterate through and add to the module.
-- `bail` - whether to bail or not when an error occurs.
-- `cacheGroup` - `cacheGroup` of the module.
-- `recursive` - whether it is a recursive traversal.
-- `callback` - function to invoke after adding the module dependencies.

 ### addEntry

 `function (context, entry, name, callback)`